coyotte508/mongo-limiter/README.md

 ## API

 All the functions except for getting and setting the parameters return Promises.

+### .init(connection: mongoose.connection)

+Initialize the connection to the mongo database, needed before any calls to the other functions.

 ### .setLimits(limits: {action: {duration: Number, limit: Number}})